 9. Find a new apartment

-Unsurprisingly, this is the biggest hurdle you’ll likely to face.
-If you’re able to hunt for an apartment during an in-person visit: Great!
+Unsurprisingly, finding the right apartment is the biggest hurdle you’re likely to face.
+If you’re able to look during an in-person visit: Great!
 Be methodical, check out small details, and use our handy apartment walkthrough checklist so you don’t miss anything.

 If not, use online resources such as real estate websites, social media groups, and online classifieds to get an idea of available properties.